 We appreciate your interest in Habitat for Humanity’s Veteran Builds.
 Through this initiative, you can help us provide volunteer, homeownership, and employment opportunities to U.S. veterans, military service members and their families.

 The National Low Income Housing Coalition finds that 2.5 million veterans heading households are at least 55 years of age.
 Of those 2.5 million veterans, 24 percent have housing cost burdens.
 Unlike our older civilians, our older veterans are more likely to have a disability — 35 percent versus 28 percent — which may require home modifications, health and other supportive services as they age.

-Likewise, our most recent veterans who served following 9/11 have returned to a slow-growing economy and rising housing costs.
-These economic factors have made the transition from military service to civilian life difficult for many of our veterans.
+Additionally, the current economic climate will make the transition from military service to civilian life difficult for many of our veterans.

 Nearly 4 million of our veterans pay at least 30 percent of their income toward rent or mortgage, while more than 1.5 million pay at least 50 percent.
 As you can imagine, using half of your income to pay your rent or mortgage is an enormous strain on any budget.